awsdocs/amazon-redshift-developer-guide/doc_source/c_high_level_system_architecture.md

 Amazon Redshift integrates with various data loading and ETL \(extract, transform, and load\) tools and business intelligence \(BI\) reporting, data mining, and analytics tools\.
 Amazon Redshift is based on industry\-standard PostgreSQL, so most existing SQL client applications will work with only minimal changes\.
 For information about important differences between Amazon Redshift SQL and PostgreSQL, see [Amazon Redshift and PostgreSQL](c_redshift-and-postgres-sql.md)\.

- **Connections**

-Amazon Redshift communicates with client applications by using industry\-standard JDBC and ODBC drivers for PostgreSQL\.
-For more information, see [Amazon Redshift and PostgreSQL JDBC and ODBC](c_redshift-postgres-jdbc.md)\.

  **Clusters**

 The core infrastructure component of an Amazon Redshift data warehouse is a *cluster*\.